Module curlew.geology

 pass

-Create a SF representing a finite fault.
+Create a GeoField representing a finite fault.

 Expand source code

-def fold( name, origin, compression, extension, wavelength, amplitude=1.0, sharpness=1.0):
+def fold( name, *, origin, compression, extension, wavelength, amplitude=1.0, sharpness=1.0, estStrain=False):

 """